Martha A.Q. Curley, RN, PhD, FAAN

 Family-Centered Care Scale (FCCS)

-Permission to use the FCCS
+Copyright and Permission to use the Family-Centered Care Scale FCCS

-You are free to reproduce and use the Family-Centered Care Scale (FCCS) for research or clinical practice.
-The FCCS may be reproduced on forms with hospital or clinical unit letterhead or logos, or used in electronic record systems.
-Please cite: Curley, Martha A. Q., Hunsberger, Mabel; Harris, Sion Kim (2013).
+You are free to reproduce and use the Family-Centered Care Scale (FCCS), without modification, for research or clinical practice.
+The Family-Centered Care Scale may be reproduced on forms with hospital or clinical unit letterhead or logos, or used in electronic record systems.
+Please cite: Curley, Martha A.Q., Hunsberger, Mabel; Harris, Sion Kim (2013).
 Psychometric Evaluation of the Family-Centered Care Scale for Pediatric Acute Care Nursing.
 Nursing Research, 62(3):160-168.
-If you would like to republish the tool in any form external to your organization you will have to obtain permission from the copyright holder - Nursing Research.
-Requests for any changes or alterations in the instrument or requests to translate it into another language should be made in writing to Dr Curley.
+Copyright Attribution should be included as follows: Copyright 2013 Martha A. Q. Curley, All Rights Reserved.

 Abstract